Idea

 • The audio shouldn’t be so calming that it puts people to sleep but also not so lively that it makes people anxious.

 • No heavy metal, please.
-It’s fine if you like heavy metal but it has its place but training isn’t that place (unless the topic is how to headbang).
+It’s fine if you like heavy metal, but it has its place.
+Training isn’t that place (unless the topic is how to headbang).

 • Let users of your content control the audio volume or let them mute it.
-Or, better yet if possible disable it by default and have the option to toggle it on if users prefer.
+Or, better yet, turn it off by default and have the option to toggle it on if users prefer.

-These are just a few pointers but they’ll help lessen the burden of background audio at least a bit.
+These are just a few pointers, but they’ll help lessen the burden of background audio.
 You’re still not going to do many people a favor by having the background audio.
-Even gentle nature sounds aren’t likely going to be beneficial unless you’re teaching someone how to meditate.
+Even gentle nature sounds aren’t likely beneficial unless you’re teaching someone how to meditate.

 It’s all about context when using background audio.
-It shouldn’t be your default go-to solution for anything, but if there’s an absolute case for using it, then you can’t argue with that.
+It shouldn’t be your default go-to solution for anything, but if there’s an absolute case for using it, you can’t argue.

 Wrap Up

-Using background audio in training content can be used to bring a level of engagement and emotion but not when learning should be happening.
+Using background audio in training content can bring engagement and emotion, but it should not happen when learning happens.
 You may set the stage with background audio for training content, but don’t put background audio anywhere learning is required.

 When deciding whether or not to use audio in an eLearning course, consider the content you are producing and how it will be used.
-While music likely will never be beneficial, some sound effects could potentially help.
+While music will likely never be beneficial, some sound effects could help.

 Consider using background audio for introductions or dramatic lead-ins to content but not when learning should be happening.

-Whether you decide to use background audio in eLearning or training videos depends on the content you are producing and how it will be used.
+Whether you use background audio in eLearning or training videos depends on how you produce content and how it will be used.
 The general rule of thumb should always be to steer clear of background audio.
 If it’s necessary, sometimes even rules of thumb should be broken.

 We rarely use background audio in eLearning or training videos.
 At least we don’t across an entire course or video.
-Again, if learning isn’t expected then it probably won’t hurt.
+Again, if learning isn’t expected, it won’t hurt.
 You can see in our making documents more accessible training video, we do use audio.
-It’s only used in the opening and closing, though, which doesn’t distract from the narration.
+It’s only used in the opening and closing, which doesn’t distract from the narration.

 However you decide to create your eLearning or training videos, we’d be happy to answer any questions you have.
-If you have any technical training projects, schedule a free consultation and we’d be happy to review your goals and work with you on making it a success.
+If you have any technical training projects, schedule a free consultation, and we’d be glad to review your goals and work with you on making it a success.

 Leave a Comment